gintonicai/documentation/mvp/inference-subchain-guide/billing-and-usage.md

 Knowledge is power, especially when it comes to managing costs.
 Here's how to dive into your usage details:

-1. In the Gintonic Console, go to 'Usage Analytics'
+1. In the gintonic Console, go to 'Usage Analytics'
 2. You'll see graphs showing your token usage over time
 3. Use the date range selector to zoom in on specific periods